alokin-fr/discord-bot-2019/README.md

 # discord-bot

-A Discord bot project made via discord.py API (before discord.py shut down in 2021).
-Even if discord.py is back and has been updated, most of the code may be outdated and won't work perfectly.
+A Discord bot project made via discord.py API between 2019 and 2021 (before discord.py shut down).
+Even if discord.py is now back and has been updated, most of the code may be outdated and won't work perfectly.